beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 You might also want to produce more to counteract the reduced variety.
 * default targeting priority for typed units no longer has a ±30% random component.
 Use `gadget:AllowWeaponTarget` to get back the previous behaviour.
 * engine line-move formations now use unit type power rather than a function of cost (60M+E) to distribute units around the formation.
 Power defaults to 60M+E and all known games use Lua customformations.
-* burst weapons now respect firing angle restrictions.
+* burst weapons can now be made to respect firing angle restrictions.
 See the burst section below.

 # Features
 * The `select` action now composes `IdMatches` filters as *OR* statements see [The select command]({{ site.baseurl }}{% link articles/select-command.markdown %}#idmatches_string) for further reference.